backstage/backstage/.changeset/twenty-masks-dance.md

 '@backstage/core-components': patch
 ---

-Fixed bug in SupportButton where the title was rendered with the characteristics of a button.
+Fixed a bug in `SupportButton` where the title was rendered with the characteristics of a button.